platform-experience/script-library/src/script-includes/si-script-101/README.md

-# Checking to See if a User Already has Access to an Application
+# Check User Access

 ## Description

-Checking to See if a User Already has Access to an Application
+Checking to See if a User Already has Access to an Application.